Task types

 When creating task types, the behavior of the tasks is determined.

-Below is an example of a task to be approved by the specified employee, in this example the employee Yuki Financiële administratie (Yuki Financial Administration).
+Below is a task to be approved by the specified employee, in this example the employee Yuki Financiële administratie (Yuki Financial administration).

 1. Approve the task which transfers it to the person responsible for the step Realization